 The Pretenders had great audience rapport: Chrissie Hynde stretching her arms over her head and swaying during "Brass in Pocket", the drummer repeatedly bouncing drumsticks against his large cymbal into the crowd.
 There were finally enough people at the front that I could no longer swing my arms around without hitting someone.

 I knew what to expect from Talking Heads: four nerdly musicians in drab dress standing there and playing.
-But they were brightly dressed, and more and more people kept coming onto the stage: another keyboardist, some percussionists, two back-up singers.
+But they were brightly dressed, and more and more people kept coming onto the stage: another keyboardist, some percussionists, two back-up singers, many black.
 "We're not what we used to be," David Byrne said elliptically.
 Furthermore, they were playing unfamiliar tunes in an unfamiliar style, funky, angular.
 "What is going on?"
-I asked Bradd.
-The new music was certainly danceable, though, and the crowd ate it up, packing themselves in tightly and swaying back and forth in time.
+I asked B. The new music was certainly danceable, though, and the crowd ate it up, packing themselves in tightly and swaying back and forth in time.
 Shortly after that, the "Remain in Light" album came out, and I learned that those extras were major players in the soul and funk communities.
+That was the live premiere of that album.

 Elvis Costello and the Attractions were as good as ever, but we had seen them in more intimate circumstances the previous fall, and it was time to try to beat the traffic, so after a few songs we packed up our stuff and headed out.
-There was no motion in the parking lot and we were out and onto the highway in no time.
+The parking lot was quiet, and we were out and onto the highway in no time.

 At least three of the people I saw on stage that day died shortly after.
 BB Gabor, one of the early acts, who had a minor hit with "Nyet Nyet Soviet (Soviet Jewelry)", committed suicide in the early '90's.
 The lead guitarist of the B-52's, he of the missing middle strings, died of AIDS in the mid '80's.
 The lead guitarist of the Pretenders was the first to die, of a heroin overdose; in response, Chrissie Hynde wrote "Back on the Chain Gang", one of the greatest songs of all time.
 Even today, when I hear it piped into a supermarket, I pause in the dairy aisle and listen.

 Heatwave may have been the first New Wave festival, but it was also the last, as far as I can tell.
-Talking Heads went on to put out several more successful albums before breaking up in the late '80's; David Byrne continues a moderately successful solo career and puts out great compilations of worldbeat music on the Luaka Bop label.
-Chrissie Hynde is still fronting a band called the Pretenders and garnering respectable reviews.
+Talking Heads went on to put out several more successful albums before breaking up in the late '80's; David Byrne continues a moderately successful solo career and has put out great compilations of worldbeat music on the Luaka Bop label.
+Chrissie Hynde is still fronting a band called the Pretenders (she is the only original member).
 The B-52's got back together again in the early '90's and had another hit song and album.
 Elvis Costello is one of the grand old men of English music, respected by all; he reunited with the Attractions for an album and tour in the mid '90's.

 This was not a great concert: not even a good concert.
 I watched Bowie cavort on a large video screen in B.C.
 Place, a huge covered stadium, with about 50,000 other people.
 I mention it only as the last time I saw a rock concert in a large venue.
 I should have quit a long time ago.

 I wrote that last paragraph from memory in 1995.
-But when I mailed an earlier version of this file to Jason for his comments, he dug up a letter that I had written to him within days of the concert.
+But when I mailed an earlier version of this writeup to J for his comments, he dug up a letter that I had written to him within days of the concert.
 Here's what I said at the time.

 "Also saw a monster concert at B.C.
 Place, the inflated stadium on the waterfront (which I hear Toronto is attempting to mimic) with Tubes, Peter Gabriel and David Bowie.
 The Tubes were awful, too southern Californian, and their routines couldn't be seen in that place.
 And the sound was terrible.
 I joked about three-second echoes in the Kitchener Aud, but this place is almost big enough to have them.
 And there were 54,000 people there!
 (I turned down going to see Roxy at the Oakland Colisseum ... with less than half that many -- maybe even a quarter...)
 Gabriel was a disappointment; I've seen him better.
 He needs two percussionists, at least, to do his later stuff, and he really needs clear sound.
 But Biko still had me mesmerized.
 And surprise ...
 Bowie was excellent.
 Highly polished, well staged, sung performed.
 They had the video screen going, which helped immensely."